toon tone

 Loading game...

-Palette Anatomy
+Palette Anatomy for cartoon color clues

 The prettiest part of a cartoon color guessing game is also the most useful part: memorable palettes.
 Toon Tone uses those familiar color relationships as playable clues.